utkuul/coderofthenight/README.md

-## Other Page
+## Form Page

-This page must work when the user clicked on the new user button.
+>This page must work when the user clicked on the new user button.

-It shows a form to the user.
+>It shows a form to the user.
 Form specifications:

 -The form must ask to user Username, Display Name, Phone, Email, User Roles, Enabled options.